xchan824/e-magazine/README.md

 <h2>Conclusions, Challenges and Future Improvements (my opinions only)</h2>

-• Bootstrap does not scale well with project sizes
+• Bootstrap does not scale well with project sizes, hard to maintain<br>
-• Overall web page design can be improved further
+• Overall web page design can be improved further<br>
+• There are contents that I probably forgot to put on the web page.
+Knowledge of how a site should look and feel is also essential (comes with lots of practice)<br>